-We highly recommend the installation of decentralised heat recovery units in pairs, in two rooms or on the opposite wall of a larger living room area, to synchronize hrv units.
-The synchronization of decentralised heat recovery units means that if one unit works in supply mode, the second one operates in extract mode and we achieve balanced airflow in the building.
+We highly recommend the installation of decentralised heat recovery units in pairs, in two rooms or on the opposite wall of a larger living room area, to synchronize mvhr units.
+The synchronization of decentralised heat recovery units means that if one unit works in supply mode, the second one operates in extract mode and we achieve balanced air flow in the building.
 After the cycle ends each unit changes its operating mode from supply to extract/extract to supply.

 In this way, we can achieve efficient and balanced ventilation in the total building space.
 On the other hand, if you have a limited budget and want to simply improve your comfort or humidity level in the room, a single, decentralised unit will be enough too.
 In theory, using a single unit that operates in changeover mode, supply and extract air stream can mix in very little proportion.
 That is why we recommend installing single room heat recovery units in pairs, but if this is impossible due to small space, only one external wall, a single unit will do its job anyway.